Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 resolve symbols, and the `-L` flag adds the current directory to the list of places to search when finding the `hello` library.

-Finally we can actually run the program
+Finally we can actually run the program:

 ```bash
 $ LD_LIBRARY_PATH=. ./main